Allowing applicants to start work

 1. Find out if a role in your team requires a DBS check

-If the role does not appear on this list, for core or hourly paid positions, you can use the flowchart to decide whether the anticipated role is eligible for a DBS check and also what type of check is required.
+If the role doesn’t appear on the University DBS checklist, please use our flowchart to decide whether it is eligible for a DBS check.
+This is for core and hourly positions.
+Find out more about what type of check is required.

 The University is only legally able to request a DBS check for roles designated as requiring a DBS check.
 If a role in your department does not appear on this list and you are unsure whether a DBS check is necessary, please contact your relevant HR Co-ordinator.